edenbdv/Facebook_clone-Server/README.md

 1. Clone the repository from GitHub: git clone https://github.com/edenbdv/FooBar-Server

+2. Checkout to branch 'users'

-2. Navigate into the project directory: cd foobar
+3. Navigate into the project directory: cd foobar

-3. Install dependencies using npm: npm install
+4. Install dependencies using npm: npm install

 ## Running the Server:

+Before Running the server - make sure the env variables are correct for the running evironment.

 To start the server, run the following command: